 This trek starts in Beni, from Pokhara about 2-3 hours drive.
 The road to Beni is winding, but otherwise reasonably well maintained through the mountains.
 Many treks begin or pass in the Annapurna region, Beni.

 In Jomsom, the trek ends.
-While from Jomsom (part of the classic Annapurna Circuit route) it is possible to extend the trek and walk back to Pokhara, road construction has made this a dusty and definitely unattractive option over the past few years.
+While from Jomsom (part of the classic Annapurna Circuit Trek) it is possible to extend the trek and walk back to Pokhara, road construction has made this a dusty and definitely unattractive option over the past few years.
 Moreover, this is a challenging trek and due to tiredness, most trekkers won’t want to extend it.
 It is recommended that you fly back to Pokhara from Jomsom.
 This is a short, spectacular flight, but it may be delayed sometimes due to bad weather.

 Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery, who will display your name on the board at the arrival gate.
 You will be greeted by our representative and transferred to the hotel.